 Poy Sippi is a tiny town located in the state of Wisconsin.
 With a population of 379 people and just one neighborhood, Poy Sippi is the 474th largest community in Wisconsin.
-Poy Sippi has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Poy Sippi has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 When you are in Poy Sippi, you'll notice that it is more blue-collar than most other communities in America.
 54.89% of Poy Sippi’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Poy Sippi is a town of service providers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Poy Sippi who work in food service (12.78%), maintenance occupations (6.77%), and healthcare (6.77%).